 Tughra Books is a Gulenist publishing house based in Clifton, New Jersey, US.
 It publishes books on Islam, Islamic history and art, Islamic spirituality and traditions.
 Gulen himself is a featured writer with ten books.

 The Blue Dome is another Gulenist publishing house based in the US that focuses on academic works in the fields of interfaith dialogue, intercultural studies, philosophy, art, culture and history.
 There is a special category of books for Fetullah Gulen.
-Some of these books aim to introduce the Gulen Movement while others give information about Gulen himself.
+Some of these books aim to introduce the Gulenist cult others give information about Gulen himself.